Gordons Pond Trail

 The southern end of the trail begins at the parking lot for the Gordons Pond Day Use Area and continues to an observation deck, which overlooks the pond and Atlantic Ocean.
 There are also two historic World War II observation towers on the beach to explore.

 Along the way, be sure to look for osprey nests and bald eagles in the pine and oak trees that line the path.
 The trail is popular with bird watchers as it is located on one of four migration "super highways" in North America.
 In winter, fall, and spring, the pond is a popular resting spot for a wide variety of waterfowl.
-As sections of the trail may be closed seasonally for nesting or hunting, check with Cape Henlopen State Park before your trip.
+As sections of the trail may be closed seasonally for nesting or hunting, check with Cape Henlopen State Park before visiting.

 The trail's northern end includes a half-mile elevated boardwalk over wetlands with observation areas to enjoy the surroundings.
-The trail ends at an intersection with the Walking Dunes Trail, which allows travelers to continue two more miles through the park’s beautiful natural landscape, especially scenic in the spring when dotted with wildflowers.
-At the junction with Dune Road, travelers can trek north a short distance to connect with the paved Cape Henlopen State Park Bike Loop.
-Near the Biden Center, hop on the Salt Marsh Spur to head west into tidal marsh.
+The northern end of the trail ends at an intersection with the Walking Dunes Trail, which allows travelers to continue two more miles through the park’s beautiful natural landscape, especially scenic in the spring when dotted with wildflowers.

 Parking and Trail Access